 The function returns TRUE if successful and FALSE otherwise.
-Currently, FALSE is returned when an attempt is made to call $PL_cleanup()$ recursively or if $PL_cleanup()$ is not called from the main thread.
+Currently, FALSE is returned when an attempt is made to call PL_cleanup() recursively or if one of the exit handlers cancels the termination using cancel_halt/1.
+Exit handlers may only cancel termination if status is 0.